marinasjp/ese2-main/README.md

 - **Alexander Lake** - UX designer

 ## How to get it running
-First install NodeJS, and then install Angular15.
-After this, open the nanoindentation-dashboard  folder inside the NodeJS command prompt and run npm install.
-This will install the rest of the dependencies.
+First thing to do is install NodeJS.
+This can be done via https://nodejs.org/en/.
+After this, you will need to install Angular 15 via https://angular.io/.

+Once these packages are installed, the project can be opened.
+In the terminal, cd to /ese2-main/nanoindentation-dashboard/ and run npm install.
+This will install all of the node dependencies required to run the program.
+After this, the command ng serve can be run in order to open the website.
+The page can be visited on http://localhost:4200/.

+In order to run the flask backend, navigate to the Server.py file in the ese2-main folder.
+Run this file.
+This will enable the backend which is required for the processing of AFMFormats.

+## How to use